sougata-github/DevOverFlow/README.md

 - OpenAi API for generating AI answers
 - JSearch API for job searching
 - Vercel for deployment

-The project follows an organized file and folder structure, adhering to best practices.

 ## Getting Started